lumoe/obsidian-rollover-daily-todos/README.md

 ## Installation

-This plugin can be installed within the `Third-party Plugins` tab within Obsidian.
+This plugin can be installed within the `Third-party Plugins` tab within Obsidian